FOOD (New York City restaurant)

 FOOD was an artist-run restaurant in SoHo, Manhattan, New York.
 FOOD was founded by artists Carol Goodden, Tina Girouard and Gordon Matta-Clark.
 FOOD was considered one of the first important restaurants in SoHo.
 Other individuals who were involved with FOOD included Suzanne Harris and Rachel Lew.
-FOOD was a place where artists in SoHo, especially those who were later involved in Avalanche magazine and the Anarchitecture group, could meet and enjoy food together.
+FOOD was a place where artists in SoHo, especially those who were later involved in Avalanche magazine and The Anarchitecture Group (an artists' group), could meet and enjoy food together.
 FOOD was considered to be both a business and an artistic "intervention in an urban setting."
 It has also been called a "landmark that still resonates in the history and mythology of SoHo in the 1970s."